Tire & Wheel Alignment

 Driving without proper alignment costs you money.
 Not only does flawed alignment decrease gas mileage and tire life, but it also adds stress to your vehicle's steering equipment and structure.
 Ideally, your vehicle's wheels should run perpendicular to the ground and parallel to each other.
 Adjusting these wheel angles brings your vehicle back into proper alignment.

 Driving without proper alignment puts you at risk.
 An out-of-alignment vehicle pulls and drifts from a straight road, and may even cause an accident.
 Excessive tire wear - another result of poor alignment - leads to poor traction and even tire blowouts.
-Bring in your vehicle and our alignment experts will make sure your vehicle drives smoothly and safely.
+Bring in your vehicle to any of our locations and our alignment experts will make sure your vehicle drives smoothly and safely.

 How does poor alignment happen?